 4.10.7 Volatile variables

-A further exception for the segment ordering rule is that a variable may be declared as volatile.
+A further exception for the segment ordering rule is that a variable is permitted to be declared as volatile.
 This indicates to the compiler that, at any time, the variable might be changed and/or examined from outside the Fortran program.
 The feature needs to be used with care.
 If two processes access the variable at the same time, an inconsistent value might be obtained.

 4.10.8 Collective subroutines